Clarkson-Applied-Data-Science/2024_IA651_Crow_Diallo/README.md

 ##### Feature Engineering:

 After conducting the Exploratory Data Analysis (EDA), we engineered a couple of features.
 First, we created Age Binned categories to allow us to see which age group explained the most variance and identify the groups that contained the top and worst performers.
-We also created another feature for performance, which utilized the average of offensive rating and defensive rating.
+We also created another feature for average rating and average rebound, which utilized the average of offensive rating and defensive rating.
 This does a better job of understanding the underlying meaning of the data.
 After creating these features, we then dropped the original features.

 ##### Identification and removal of outlier: